-Even if you are buying a condo in NYC, reference letters from may still be required.
-In this article, we provide you with sample NYC co-op professional, personal, employer and landlord reference letters.
-We also offer some additional information, tips and tricks about preparing the reference letters for your NYC co-op purchase application.
+We’ve included sample NYC co-op professional, personal, employer and landlord reference letters in this article as well as some additional information, tips and tricks about preparing the reference letters for your NYC co-op purchase application.

 Table of Contents: